 St. Thomas actively participated in the yearlong celebration of the 300th anniversary of the incorporation of the colonial town of Bath.
 Appropriately, since St. Thomas was originally a parish of the Church of England, there was a celebration of St. George’s Day weekend in April of that year.
 Former Archbishop of Canterbury, George Cary, officiated for overflow crowds using the 1662 Book of Common Prayer.

 The Rev. Eric Zubler and his family arrived in Bath the first week in May 2010.
-His first service at St. Thomas was Mother’s Day, May 9th.
-St. Thomas continued to grow in membership and participation in the church's ministries under Fr.
-Zubler's leadership.
+He announced his resignation in January 2013.

 St. Thomas is featured in the January 2014 issue of Outreach NC.
 This is the first article in a series that will feature the historic churches in the state.